pelagios/recogito2/README.md

     additional annotation that has two annotations as target I guess?
 Prob. more complicated than it needs to be.
 In our case: e.g. a body of type HYPERLINK with a URI?
 (Disadvantage: we don't know if its an internal link in the same doc or not, unless we parse the URI.)
+* Next steps on text annotation UI:
+  * Place body section needs to show: gazetteer URI; gazetteer place type (if any); indication of whether confirmation still needed (in general: do we show validation status?); description;
+    a "change" and "delete" option
+  * How do we structure the 'Change' dialog for geo-resolution?
+In general there's the issue of changing between different gazetteer URIs representing the same place vs. changing the mapping to a different place altogether.